catalyst-team/catalyst/docs/faq/multiple_keys.rst

-Suppose you have a model which accepts two tensors - `first` and `second` and returns embeddings for an input batches and distance between them:
+Suppose you have a model which accepts two tensors - `first` and `second` and returns embeddings for input batches and distance between them:

 .. code-block:: python